 Top Things Every Student Should Know

-2) Resident students will be required to be tested on campus by Monday, August 31.
-Commuter students must also complete a COVID-19 test by Monday, August 31.
+3) Resident students are required to complete a COVID-19 in order to be on campus.
 Any student that previously received a positive COVID-19 test or antibody test may submit a copy of the positive viral test or positive antibody test to the COVID-19 test portal to satisfy the Manhattan College testing requirements.
 Please check with your insurance carrier for coverage before having a test.
 If you do not have health insurance coverage, you may access no-cost testing at these locations.

 For more information, please visit the CDC website for information on cloth face coverings and other types of personal protective equipment (PPE), as well as instructions on use, cleaning, and disposal.